-ARTIST STATEMENT Walking the fine line between inverting stereotypical female iconography and reproducing it, Julie Laffin navigates the territory where meaning gets mediated through the female body.
+ARTIST STATEMENT Walking the fine line between inverting stereotypical female iconography and reproducing it, visual artist Julie Laffin navigates the territory where meaning gets mediated through the female body.
 The artist often creates a spectacle to engage the audience; the spectacle of a woman adorned with a gown of enormous proportions.
 In choosing specific public sites that provide the appropriate context for her investigations, she transforms mundane spaces into highly charged ones to meet her own agenda.

 The theme of "the dress" has been an ongoing iconographic source in Laffin’s work for almost twenty years and according to the artist, "Clothing not only engages the body in a direct way but is also encoded with existing meaning, often invoking class and gender politics.
 I couldn’t agree more with feminist theorists who have pointed out that women’s bodies are frequently the site(s) where ideologies get played out or "performed" in our culture."